 LLP is the contamination of our food system with a low level of genetically modified (GM) foods that have not been approved by Health Canada as for safe human consumption.
 This would allow GM foods to contaminate imports to Canada even if they have not yet been approved as safe by Canadian regulators, but have been approved as safe in at least one other country that is deemed trustworthy by Health Canada (conforms to international Codex guidelines).
 The federal government argues that this “low level” of contamination from unapproved GM foods is not harmful.

-June 2019: The Canadian Biotechnology Action Network has written a letter to the Minister of Agriculture and Agri-Food to express concern over an LLP policy that would remove the role of Health Canada as safety evaluator for GM foods.
+August 2019: Read Health Canada’s response to our letter expressing concern over an LLP policy that would remove the role of Health Canada as safety evaluator for GM foods (June 2019).
 This concern was raised by CBAN in testimony and a written brief to the House of Commons Standing Committee on Agriculture and Agri-Food which concluded its study on the “Public perception of and public trust in the Canadian agricultural sector” without making any recommendations.

 May 11, 2019: Ministers of Agriculture from Argentina, Brazil, Canada and the United States issued a joint statement on LLP whereby they “commit to heighten collaborative work with third-party countries in 2019, and continue advocating for global approaches for the management of LLP that are practical, science-based, predictable and transparent.
 These efforts will include the universal use of international science-based guidelines.”